Bikes Blues and BBQ

-Bikes Blues & BBQ (alternatively named Bikes Blues and Barbecue, or abbreviated BBB or BBBBQ) is an annual motorcycle rally held in Northwest Arkansas centered on Fayetteville, usually in late September.
+Bikes Blues & BBQ (alternatively named Bikes Blues and Barbecue, or abbreviated BBB or BBBBQ) is an annual motorcycle rally held in Northwest Arkansas centered on Rogers, usually in late September.

-COVID Concerns

-The rally was cancelled in 2020, due to COVID-19 concerns.
-Organizers announced plans to hold the rally in 2021, but it was eventually cancelled, due to COVID concerns and related contractual difficulties with the University of Arkansas.

 Charitable Contributions

 The event was billed as the "Largest US Charity Rally", although there have long been questions about the overall scale of this support: In 2006 and 2007, the event raised $100,000 (an estimated $0.25-$0.30 per attendee); in 2008 charitable contributions were suspended despite record attendance.
 In 2009 contributions totalled $48,500, or approximately $0.15 per attendee.
 In the 2010 press release announcing the organization had raised a total of $80,000 from 400,000 attendees, its director Nelson Driver was quoted as saying "This is what it’s all about."
 In 2016, Bikes Blues & BBQ contributed the most money to date, $230,000 generated from an estimated 350,000 participants, or about 65 cents per attendee.

 Bikes, Blues, and BBQ raised nearly $0.24 for charity and another $0.19 in sales tax per attendee over twenty years.